-Kaspa is a proof-of-work cryptocurrency which implements the GHOSTDAG protocol.
+Kaspa is a proof-of-work (PoW) cryptocurrency which implements the GHOSTDAG protocol.
 Unlike traditional blockchains, GHOSTDAG does not orphan blocks created in parallel, rather allows them to coexist and orders them in consensus.
-The blockchain is actually a blockDAG.
+The Kaspa blockchain is actually a blockDAG.
 This generalization of Nakamoto consensus allows for secure operation while maintaining very high block rates (currently one block per second, aiming for 10/sec, dreaming of 100/sec) and minuscule confirmation times dominated by internet latency.

-The Kaspa Coin implementation includes a lot of cool features such as Reachability to query the DAG’s topology, Block data pruning (with near-future plans for block header pruning), SPV proofs, and later subnetwork support which will make future implementation of layer 2 solutions much easier.
+The Kaspa implementation includes a lot of cool features such as Reachability to query the DAG’s topology, Block data pruning (with near-future plans for block header pruning), SPV proofs, and later subnetwork support which will make future implementation of layer 2 solutions much easier.

 |Official Project Website||Click Here To Visit Project Website|